-- Stacey Howard, Articulation Officer (presiding chair) - Seth Anderson, Faculty Co-Chair - Shawna Bynum, Faculty Representative for Math - Naomi Chianese, Faculty Representative for Social Sciences - Jennifer King, Faculty Representative for Arts and Humanities - Karen Larsen, Faculty Representative for English
+- Stacey Howard, Articulation Officer (presiding chair) - Seth Anderson, Faculty Co-Chair - Shawna Bynum, Faculty Representative for Math - Naomi Chianese, Faculty Representative for Social Sciences - Karen Larsen, Faculty Representative for English - Eric Martinez, Faculty Representative for Counseling

 All members of the GE Subcommittee are voting members, except for the Faculty Co-Chair, who may vote only to break a tie.
 If the GE Subcommittee's recommendation is unanimous, the item will go on the Curriculum Committee's consent agenda.
-If the subcommittee's recommendation in not unanimous, the item will appear on the Curriculum Committee's action agenda.
+If the subcommittee's recommendation is not unanimous, the item will appear on the Curriculum Committee's action agenda.